austinhuang0131/austinhuang0131.github.io/index.md

 ### Hardware?
 A school-provided (now owned) fully-stickered repaired-once MacBook Air (13-inch, 2017) plus several shared VPS from online people ~~comrades~~ and free services (e.g. [Glitch](https://glitch.com)).
 That's it.

+### This site?
+I try to use components from responsible/ethical sources.
+Except my domain registrar, everything is open source.

+* The pages are [on GitHub](https://github.com/austinhuang0131/austinhuang0131.github.io).
+Powered by Jekyll with [HydeJack](https://hydejack.com/) theme.
+* The domain is registered by [Vondelphia](https://von.enterprises/aff.php?aff=1870) (affiliate link).
+* I use nameservers from [deSec.io](https://desec.io).
+* I use analytics from [GoatCounter](https://goatcounter.com).
+Here are [public stats for this website](https://0131.goatcounter.com).

 ### Hey, you look cool.
 You can [request my services](/services) or [donate to me](/donate)!
 You can also contact me: